 Sojournjones.com began as a resource for Jones to document her first trip to Berlin for a crash photojournalism course, and has since evolved to include her travels across Europe and the U.S., behind the scenes of professional theater and into the front lines of protest zones.

-Now, Jones embarks on her next educational endeavor as she pursues two masters degrees simultaneously, her Master of Business Administration and Master of Arts in International Management and Intercultural Communication that she earned simultaneously, around the globe, amid a pandemic.
+Jones recently graduated with two masters degrees, her Master of Business Administration and Master of Arts in International Management and Intercultural Communication that she earned simultaneously, around the globe, amid a pandemic.

-Jones will study domestically and abroad with American, German, Polish and Chinese peers.
-Jones earned her Bachelor of Science in Journalism from the University of Florida, with a specialization in photography.
+Jones earned her Bachelor of Science in Journalism from the University of Florida, with specializations in theatre and photography.

 Jones’s journey continues.
 Check back for the latest.